 The easiest — and cheapest — way to sync is through Google.
 I gather that Google can sync notes and tasks, even though they don’t exist in Gmail or Google’s calendar.
 But I have confidential data in Outlook that I don’t want to store in the Cloud so I haven’t gone that route.
 (As noted above, I am going to try it with my calendar to address the search issue.)

 Ideally, I’d like to be able to sync using either USB or wi-fi, depending on the situation.
 But no one seems to offer that.

 The browser is tiny and hard to read.
 You can zoom but that puts a lot of screen real estate off-screen.
-I haven't found an equivalent to CTRL+ or Readibility to increase font size without reducing screen size.
+I haven’t found an equivalent to CTRL+ (or the sadly departed Readibility) to increase font size without reducing screen size.
 Apparently some apps allow you to select the font size, but the built-in browser does not.
 Switching to landscape mode seems to be the best approach.
-But the physical keypad is only available in portrait mode, so I've found myself swapping back and forth.
+But the physical keypad is only available in portrait mode, so I’ve found myself swapping back and forth.

 WebOS apps or mobile versions solve many of these problems.
 I’m using apps or mobile pages for Facebook, YouTube, OpenTable, Google Maps, Twitter, and Yelp.
 But some seem crippled in comparison to their normal functionality.
 For instance, there’s no Share option for Facebook entries.